centric-lt/container-workshop/README.md

 docker-compose up
 # To disconnect from terminal and have available console
 docker-compose up -d
+# When finished with application stop it and dismantle networks
+# Otherwise next example will fail as it will not be able to bind to 8080 port
+docker-compose down
 ```

 While volumes can be defined explicilty using docker CLI, it is more convienient to define them in Docker Compose file.
 This is done in a `docker-compose-volumes.yaml` file, which has volume definitions added like the following